 It's extremely important that you properly file for a qualifying leave of absence.
-Proper filing ensures that if you die while on an approved qualifying leave, your pre-retirement death benefits remain in effect.
+Proper filing ensures that if you die while on an approved qualifying leave, your survivor benefits remain in effect.
 Proper filing also makes you eligible to purchase the leave period later if you wish to add to your service credit.